-I am the co-author, with Dr. Anne H. Charity Hudley, of Understanding English Language Variation in U.S. Schools (2011) and We Do Language: English Language Variation in the Secondary English Classroom (2014).
-Anne and I also deliver a professional development series, “Language in the Classroom,” that brings researchers and educators together across grade levels and content areas to focus on language, culture, and education in classrooms and schools.
+I am the co-author, with Dr. Anne H. Charity Hudley of Understanding English Language Variation in U.S. Schools (2011) and We Do Language: English Language Variation in the Secondary English Classroom (2014).
+Anne and I also deliver a professional development series, “Language in the Classroom,” that brings researchers and educators together to explore language, culture, and education in classrooms and schools.

 I am also the co-editor of Data Collection in Sociolinguistics: Methods and Applications, with Drs.
-Becky Childs and Gerard Van Herk (second edition, 2018, Routledge) and the co-editor of Rural Voices: Language, Identity, and Social Change across Place (2018, Lexington Books).
+Becky Childs and Gerard Van Herk (second edition, 2018, Routledge) and the co-editor of Rural Voices: Language, Identity, and Social Change across Place, featuring contributions by authors across the fields of linguistics, sociology, and anthropology (2018, Lexington Books).

 I have received funding from non-profits as well as federal agencies including the National Science Foundation, for which I have served extensively as a proposal and panel reviewer across multiple programs.

 View my academic CV for a complete list of my research and professional activities.